-Council currently applies a service charge for the collection and disposal of refuse on urban properties (compulsory) and rural properties (optional) and providing waste services for the municipality (street litter bins for instance).
-Council retains the objective of setting the service charge for waste at a level that fully recovers the cost of the waste services, including providing for the cost of rehabilitation of the council's closed landfill.
+Council currently applies a service charge for the collection and disposal of refuse to all properties with a dwelling located in the designated service area and providing waste services for the municipality (street litter bins for instance).
+Council retains the objective of setting the service charge for waste at a level that fully recovers the cost of waste services provided, including the cost of rehabilitation of council's closed landfills.